The Pygac API

 This includes:

-• Scanline numbers outside the valide range
+• Scanline numbers outside the valid range

 • Scanline numbers deviating more than a certain threshold from the ideal case (1,2,3,…N)